Great music in small format

 And man, what about it? ”

-Thomas participates as a pianist in many other contexts: member of world-touring New Tide Orquesta, freelance church musician within the Church of Sweden and as accompanist for various song and jazz singers.
+Thomas Gustavsson participates as a pianist in many other contexts: a member of the world-touring New Tide Orquesta, a freelance church musician within the Church of Sweden and as an accompanist for various song and jazz singers.

 In 2016, their debut album Tranquillo was released, which received very good reviews, including LIRA (see pdf next to it).
 In 2019 came the sequel Tranquillo II.